Alejogb1/job-board/blog-data/how-can-i-plot-actual-vs-predicted-values-from-a-neural-network.md

 id: "how-can-i-plot-actual-vs-predicted-values-from-a-neural-network"
 ---

-Okay, let's tackle this.
-It's a common task, and one I've certainly found myself addressing countless times over the years.
+,  It's a common task, and one I've certainly found myself addressing countless times over the years.
 Plotting actual versus predicted values from a neural network is essential for understanding model performance, diagnosing issues, and ultimately, refining your approach.
 I've seen projects where this step was overlooked, and the result was often a misinterpretation of the network's true capabilities – or lack thereof.
 Getting it right is absolutely crucial.

 Fundamentally, what we're doing is creating a visual representation of how well the network's outputs align with the ground truth data.
 It's a straightforward concept, but the devil is, as always, in the implementation details.
 We need to ensure our plot is clear, informative, and easy to interpret.
 This means careful selection of plot type, clear labeling, and, if needed, additional visualizations to pinpoint specific issues.